hleveillegauvin/sib2humPlugin/README.md

 - [ ] Create GUI for users to define Custom1Artic, Custom2Artic and Custom3Artic and assign them to undefined signifiers
 - [ ] Create GUI to decide name of file and where to save
 - [ ] Slurs
+- [ ] Make sure that the file generated doesn't have an extra return carriage character at the end.